draeger-lab/SPECIMEN/docs/source/hqtb/about-pipeline.rst

     Validation <step-desc/validation.rst>
     Analysis <step-desc/analysis.rst>

-The wrapper function allows the curation of multiple model sequentially with the same boudary conditions.
+The wrapper function allows the curation of multiple models sequentially using the same boudary parameters.

 .. hint::
     Many of the steps of the pipeline can be fine tuned and turned off/on.